cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     * `-r`: applications connect to any of the instances for read-only workloads
 * Shared-nothing architecture recommended for better resilience of the PostgreSQL cluster:
-    * PostgreSQL instances should reside on different Kubernetes worker nodes and share only the network
+    * PostgreSQL instances should reside on different Kubernetes worker nodes and share only the network - as a result, instances should not share the storage and preferably use local volumes attached to the node they run on
-    * PostgreSQL instances can reside in different availability zones in the same region
+    * PostgreSQL instances should reside in different availability zones within the same Kubernetes cluster / region
-    * All nodes of a PostgreSQL cluster should reside in the same region

 CloudNativePG automatically takes care of updating the above services in case of change in the topology of cluster.
 For example, in case of failover, it